powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/02-BuildingADriveExplorer.md

 2. Add custom views specific to your data model
 3. Implement specialized interactions for your use case

 The default template provides a solid foundation, but the real power comes from tailoring the interface to your specific document models.
-Let's implement a specific example for a more complex todo-list then the one we've been working on.
+Now let's implement a specific example for a more complex todo-list then the one we've been working on.

 ### Implementation Example: Todo Drive Explorer